-Ms. Nassif has performed leading roles with the London Royal Philharmonic, Opera Africa, the Washington National Opera, Opera Delaware, Opera North, Central City Opera, Opera Theater of Pittsburgh, Opera Tampa, Shreveport Opera, Piedmont Opera, Opera New Jersey, Wichita Grand Opera, Virginia Opera, and the Allentown Symphony as well as in concert with the Shanghai Opera Orchestra and Shenzhen Symphony, Lebanese National Orchestra, Virginia Symphony, West Virginia Symphony, Buffalo Philharmonic, McLean Symphony, Eclipse Chamber Orchestra, and Philadelphia's Lyric Fest.
+Ms. Nassif has performed leading roles with the London Royal Philharmonic, Opera Africa, the Washington National Opera, Opera Delaware, Opera North, Central City Opera, Opera Theater of Pittsburgh, Opera Tampa, Shreveport Opera, Piedmont Opera, Opera New Jersey, Wichita Grand Opera, Virginia Opera, the Allentown Symphony and the Opera Camerata of Washington as well as in concert with the Shanghai Opera Orchestra and Shenzhen Symphony, Lebanese National Orchestra, Virginia Symphony, West Virginia Symphony, Buffalo Philharmonic, McLean Symphony, Eclipse Chamber Orchestra, and Philadelphia's Lyric Fest.
 She has performed in London's Royal Albert Hall and O2 Arena, China’s Shanghai and Shenzhen Concert Halls, the South African State Theater in Pretoria and Civic Theater in Johannesburg, Carnegie Hall's Weill Recital Hall and Zankel Hall, the George Washington Masonic Memorial, the Kennedy Center's Opera House, Concert Hall and Terrace Theater, and D.C.'s Lisner Auditorium and Austrian Embassy, among other venues.

 Of Spanish and Lebanese descent and the daughter of two musicians, Ms. Nassif began her vocal training with her mother, mezzo-soprano Cristina Herrera de Nassif, and the two have shared the concert stage with her father, a retired Air Force physician and pianist, Dr. Thomas Nassif.
 She earned a Bachelor of Music degree from the University of Maryland and an Artist Diploma from The Academy of Vocal Arts in Philadelphia.